 Recent work of \cite{BDPW} investigated connections between moments of families of quadratic $L$-functions over rational function fields, and stable homology of braid groups with twisted coefficients, proving in particular that an improved range of homological stability for the braid groups with these coefficients would imply a certain asymptotic formula for all moments.
 The goal of this paper is to prove such an improved stable range.
-In fact, the main theorem we prove here will be applicable to many families of groups and coefficients.
+In fact, the main result of the paper will be an abstract stability theorem applicable to multiple families of groups and coefficients.
 But rather than try to state the abstract form of the theorem in the introduction, we will give four important special cases.
-We emphasize that the hypotheses of the theorem are such that homological stability with twisted coefficients is already known in all cases.
+The hypotheses of the theorem are such that for all families of groups and coefficients to which the theorem applies, existing theorems in the literature already imply homological stability.
 What is new is the \emph{shape} of the stable range.

 It will be convenient to formulate our homological stability theorems in terms of vanishing of relative homology.
 Recall that if $H \to G$ is a homomorphism, then vanishing of the relative homology group $H_d(G,H;\Z)$ for all $d \leq n$ means exactly that $H_n(H;\Z)\to H_n(G;\Z)$ is surjective, and $H_{d}(H;\Z)\to H_{d}(G;\Z)$ is an isomorphism for $d<n$.
 The analogous statement is also true for homology with other coefficients.